 The result is an engaging, interactive, uncluttered space for you and your community members to call your own.

-Building your own community app: What will you decide?
+Creating a community: What will you decide?

 If you’d like to find out more about how a Disciple-powered community app works, you can take a tour of our platform right here.
-Or, if you’d like to talk about creating your own community app, you can get in touch with us here.

 You’ve taken the important first step.
 You’ve done the research and worked out that creating your own community app is the way to go.
 (And the benefits are endless, trust us.)
 Now it’s time to take the next step closer to your community.
 That’s something Disciple can help with.
 So we’ll hopefully be speaking to you very soon.